Pheonix-org/Open-Pheonix-Engine/Documentation/Unexported/cjar.md

 ### Keystore directory
 When signing, it's ideal to create a directory for key stores and the like.
-This directory SHOULD NOT BE IN YOUR GIT if it is public.
+This directory SHOULD NOT BE IN YOUR GIT if it is public, or unprotected.
 Following the Public Key Cryptogoraphy model, you may issue a public key if you wish others to be able to create and sign cjar's that may be loaded into your game.

 If you wish to keep content production private, then keep your keys securely to yourself.

+That said, the JDK method below provides a password protected key store.
+This key store is secure and may be included in public version control, with access to the keys stored within controlled by the distribution, or lack there of, the password to the key store.

 ### Create a keystore
 To sign a cjar, you need to determine the following values: